ArthurMoua/Hello-World/README.md

 # Hello-World
-Test repository - see instructions in README
+Test repository - see instructions in README before doing anything.

+# Please create a new branch with the following name sceme: "(Your Name)-HelloWorld"
+# Please perform the following edit: "(Your Name) - Hello World"

-#Arthur Moua - Hello World
+Arthur Moua - Hello World